 Risk of contact dermatitis

 Almond oil has almond allergens.
-A study suggested that child having atopic dermatitis should not use almond oil.
+A study suggested that children having atopic dermatitis should not use almond oil.
 As it results in the development of contact dermatitis like focal lesions of persistent eczema due to percutaneous sensitization to food proteins (20).